tale-toul/privOCP4x/README.md

 ```shell
 cp privOCP4/ocp4/install-config.yaml .
 ```
-Run the installer as in the example bellow, it will prompt for the AWS credentials that it requires to create AWS resources, after that the installer starts creating the cluster:
+Run the installer as in the example bellow, it will prompt for the AWS credentials that it requires to create AWS resources, after that the installer proceed with the OCP installation:

 ```shell
 $ openshift-install create cluster --dir privOCP4/ocp4 --log-level=info